-Bihar voter roll revision: Why having to prove you are an Indian citizenship is a nightmare
+Bihar voter roll revision: Why having to prove you are an Indian citizen is a nightmare

 Bihar is part of a trend.
 Citizenship has been a major theme of the past decade in Indian politics.
 An exercise in 2019 to update the National Register of Citizens in Assam required residents to prove citizenship.
 In that same year, the Bharatiya Janata Party’s manifesto included a promise to draw up a National Register of Citizens across the country.

 This is concerning since proving citizenship can be an onerous task in India.
-There is no one single single document that proves Indian citizen, for example.
+There is no one single single document that proves Indian citizenship, for example.
 According to legal experts that Scroll spoke with, the Indian state’s failure to provide easy and universal access to foundational documents creates a precarious system where citizenship can be questioned at any time, turning a fundamental right into a burden, especially for the country’s most marginalised.

 What the law says